 EPA's role under CAA section 111(d) is narrow.
 Indeed, CAA section 111(d) tasks states with "establish[ing] standards of performance for any existing source" and "provid[ing] for the implementation and enforcement of such standards of performance."
-It requires further that the regulations the EPA is directed to adopt must permit the state "to take into consideration, among other factors, the remaining useful life of the existing source to which such standard [of performance] applies."
-28 After all, Congress found that "air pollution prevention . . . and air pollution control at its source is the primary responsibility of States and local governments."
+It requires further that the regulations the EPA is directed to adopt must permit the state "to take into consideration, among other factors, the remaining useful life of the existing source to which such standard [of performance] applies." $^{\rm 28}$ After all, Congress found that "air pollution prevention . . . and air pollution control at its source is the primary responsibility of States and local governments."
 29

 In contrast to CAA section 111(b) (where the EPA may directly establish performance standards for emissions from new sources), the EPA implements CAA section 111(d) by issuing regulations that it calls "emission guidelines" 30 These guidelines provide states with information to assist them in developing state plans establishing standards of performance for existing designated facilities within their jurisdiction that are submitted to the EPA for review.
+Such information includes the EPA's determination of the "best system of emission reduction," which is commonly referred to as the BSER.

-Such information b.
+b.
 The Plain Meaning of CAA Sections 111(a)(1) and (d)